 However, there is not enough evidence to recommend B12 supplementation to prevent heart disease.

 Some people use B12 supplements to boost energy levels and athletic performance.
-However, supplements only appear to help if a person already has a deficiency.
+However, supplements only

 The amount of vitamin B12 an individual needs per day will depend on their age.
 People also need more B12 during pregnancy and while breastfeeding.

 According to the

 |7–12 months||0.5 mcg|

 |4–8 years||1.2 mcg|

 |14 years and over||2.4 mcg|

 A B12 deficiency can occur if a person does not consume enough of the vitamin in their diet or if their body cannot absorb it effectively during digestion.